 The following is an illustration of how an Exchange might be set up.
 It is important to note that an attempt is to create the possibility for specialization.
 The members skills and interest complement one another.
 This offers the highest potentiality for specialization.

-· A place has been found and financed.
+· A place is found and financed.

 · Preferred Shares have been printed and issued.